-Our Lawyers Prosecute Claims Involving Failure To Diagnose A Heart Attack Or Stroke
+We Prosecute Claims Involving Failure to Diagnose a Heart Attack or Stroke

-According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
-Stroke is the third leading cause of death.
-Every year, millions of Americans suffer from one of these conditions.
-Given the frequency with which people suffer from heart attacks and strokes, physicians should be able to recognize the warning signs and make appropriate decisions as to treatment.
-In too many cases, patients who present with warning signs of a heart attack or stroke are sent home or given inappropriate treatment.
+Every year, millions of Americans suffer from heart attacks and strokes.
+Given the frequency with which people suffer from these conditions, physicians should be able to recognize the warning signs and choose a treatment option.
+Unfortunately, patients who present with warning signs of a heart attack or stroke are often sent home or given inappropriate treatment.

-At Britcher Leone, LLC, in Glen Rock and Morristown, New Jersey, our committed attorneys and staff represent individuals who have been injured or killed due to a doctor’s failure to diagnose a heart attack or stroke.
-We have extensive experience handling these cases and a proven track record of success helping medical malpractice victims.
+At Britcher Leone, LLC, in Glen Rock and Morristown, New Jersey, our committed attorneys and staff represent individuals who have been hurt or killed due to a doctor’s failure to diagnose a heart attack or stroke.
+We have extensive experience and a proven track record of success with medical malpractice cases.

-Some of the more common warning signs of a heart attack include chest pain that spreads to the shoulders, neck or arms, shortness of breath and nausea.
-Women may be less likely to experience chest pain and more likely to experience other symptoms such as nausea.
 Stroke warning signs include sudden numbness or weakness, blurred vision, slurred speech and memory loss.
-In some cases, doctors will misdiagnose these symptoms as indigestion or other less critical conditions.
-In other cases, doctors misread tests, X-rays and other warning signs.
+In some cases, doctors misdiagnose these symptoms as indigestion or other less critical conditions.
+Doctors could also misread tests, X-rays and other warning signs.
 Failure to diagnose a stroke could cause paralysis, locked-in syndrome (LIS) and other major problems.

-Our attorneys will closely review all of the facts of your case.
+Our attorneys will closely review the facts of your case.
 We have a physician on staff who is also an attorney.
-As a result, we have an intimate understanding of a doctor’s duty of care, and whether the doctor’s actions constitute a breach of duty.
-We work with trusted experts in cardiology and other medical fields to prepare our cases thoroughly and pursue favorable outcomes for our clients.
+As a result, we have an intimate understanding of a doctor’s duty of care and whether the doctor’s actions constitute a breach of duty.
+We work with trusted experts in cardiology and other medical fields to prepare our cases thoroughly.